gliese1337/planecrash-baseline/GRAMMAR.md

 Note, however, that in the attested definitely-canonical data coda-⟨r⟩ only occurs after ⟨e⟩, ⟨a⟩, or ⟨o⟩.
 (As described below in the discussion on geminates, ⟨Irris⟩, which has a surface ⟨ir⟩ sequence, is plausibly syllabified as /i.ris/, with an onset-⟨r⟩ rather than coda-⟨r⟩.)
 In English phonology, "r" and a few other consonants trigger vowel neutralization in coda positions, resulting in a smaller vowel inventory in the environment of those codas.
 The lack of tautosyllabic ⟨ir⟩, ⟨ur⟩ or ⟨ahr⟩ sequences in the data suggest that we can construct a reduced 3-vowel triangular system in the pre-⟨r⟩ environment, neutralizing ⟨i⟩ and ⟨e⟩ to a mid-close front vowel romanized as ⟨e⟩, a low-mid vowel romanized as ⟨a⟩, and a mid-close back vowel romanized as ⟨o⟩.
 This will prove numerologically useful for constructing numeric digits later.

-This analysis is challenged by the semi-canonical ⟨Nettir⟩ being the only example of unambiguous coda-⟨r⟩ after ⟨i⟩, and ⟨Curthim⟩, being the only example of unambiguous coda-⟨r⟩ after ⟨u⟩. ⟨Nettir⟩, however, has been called ["vaguely nonilanish"](https://discord.com/channels/936151692041400361/946116568599920640/1024144876436197446) by Eliezer, and can be accomodated by assuming that ⟨-ir⟩ is an alternative romanization for the merged e/i vowel to prevent Anglophone readers from pronouncing it as /ɚ/ or /ɹ̩/ (the vowel in, e.g., "p**er**k").
-And ⟨Curthim⟩ is an explicit multiversal-alternate of the Tolkeinian character Curufin (whose name, ironically, already fits our induced phonology just fine!), and so could be explained as an alternative Anglicization choice on the basis that ⟨Corthim⟩ more thoroughly obscures the character's origin.
+This analysis is challenged by the semi-canonical ⟨Nettir⟩ and ⟨Ranthir⟩ being the only examples of unambiguous coda-⟨r⟩ after ⟨i⟩, and ⟨Kurthin⟩, being the only example of unambiguous coda-⟨r⟩ after ⟨u⟩. ⟨Nettir⟩, however, has been called ["vaguely nonilanish"](https://discord.com/channels/936151692041400361/946116568599920640/1024144876436197446) by Eliezer, and both of these names can be accomodated by assuming that ⟨-ir⟩ is an alternative romanization for the merged e/i vowel to prevent Anglophone readers from pronouncing it as /ɚ/ or /ɹ̩/ (the vowel in, e.g., "p**er**k"). ⟨Kurthin⟩ is an explicit multiversal-alternate of the Tolkeinian character Curufin (whose name, ironically, already fits our induced phonology just fine!), but the creator of that name [has confirmed that it does not preserve the Sindarin vowel quality](https://discord.com/channels/936151692041400361/941590054042734645/1026177783124197502), and instead uses /ɚ/ in the English pronunciation.
+It is not unreasonable to assume that this could correspond to [ʊr] in the "original" Baseline, which is in line with the vowel neutralization hypothesis, with the name being Anglicized weirdly due to its Doylistic origins.

 The grapheme-phoneme ⟨y⟩-/j/ never occurs as an unambiguous coda in the canonical or pre-canonical data, so we are also free to extend the vowel neutralization environment to pre-/j/ positions as well, which will also serve to assist in proper pronunciation by Anglophone readers.
 The strangeness of English long vowels, however, requires a special case in the romanization to suggest the proper Anglicized pronunciation--namely, that /aj/ be transcribed as ⟨ai⟩, rather than ⟨ay⟩, as the latter would be mispronounced as /ej/.
 Furthermore, coda-⟨l⟩ only occurs after ⟨i⟩ in semicanonical data (⟨Illtham⟩, ⟨Therril⟩; ⟨Illeia⟩ can be syllabified as /i.le.ja/, with onset rather than coda-⟨l⟩), where the most natural English reading is as a short/reduced vowel anyway, so we may be able to extend the neutralization environment to the more general pre-approximant position, with ⟨il⟩ serving as an arbitrary Anglicization variant of ⟨el⟩.